mikeboensel/sundai_stats/README.md

 # Sundai Stats

 ## Desired visualizations of the data
-- Total hackers by day (cumulative growth over time, ala Stargazers view)
-- % Hackers with Linkedin URL
-- % Hackers with Github URL
-- % Hackers with Discord URL

 - Projects in Approved/Draft status
 - Projects with a valid Github URL
   - Language used in Github
   - Libraries used per language (requirements.txt, pyproject.toml, package.json, etc) -- bar graph
   - Truffle hog results
 - Projects with a valid Discord URL
 - Hackers with the most projects (Bar graph) -- whole population
 - Hacker project dates (bar graph by month)

 ## Project setup

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 1. Run the development server: